 Why Pregnant Women Need Dental Care

 Pregnancy hormones and morning sickness can affect oral health, which is why it’s important to continue seeing your dentist.
 It is important to keep your teeth healthy at all times.
-If you have any questions or concerns about dental care during pregrnancy, don't hesitate to contact us.
+If you have any questions or concerns about dental care during pregnancy, don't hesitate to contact us.

 While we understand being concerned for the health of your unborn child, skipping your appointment or ignoring tooth pain can do more harm than good.
 Continue reading to learn more about why a trip to our Gahanna dentist dentist is perfectly safe during pregnancy.